To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 No. While we work closely with our sports medicine team, our job is athletic performance enhancement.

 We list our programs by chronological age only because there is no way to restrict enrollment online based on developmental age.
-We know not all 12-year-olds are the same.
+We know that not all 12-year-olds are the same.
 We use an assessment to create an Athlete Development Profile (ADP) for each athlete.
 Athletes are then recommended the appropriate program based on the results of the ADP.
 We also use the ADP to track the athlete throughout development to make sure their athletic development is staying on track.

 Request a tour and assessment through our online request form to determine your athlete’s athletic profile and most appropriate program.